 About…

-Rebekah, a Ceramic Artist, originally from the UK moved to New Zealand with her family in 2005 she now works from her home at: The Kauri Tree Studio, Picton, Aotearoa New Zealand.
+Rebekah, a Ceramic Sculptor, originally from the UK moved to New Zealand with her family in 2005 she now works from her home at: The Kauri Tree Studio, Picton, Aotearoa New Zealand.

 She gained a Diploma in Ceramic Arts (Level 6) from Otago Polytechnic, via Auckland Studio Potters, in 2013 and undertook studies in Sculpture, Life drawing & Design at Hungry Creek Art School Puhoi, Auckland.